 Spend the afternoon exploring the streets and historic buildings in the Old Town.
 You don’t necessarily need a detailed schedule for this.
 The Old Town is so small you can easily cover everything in a few hours.
 Make sure to pick up a map at the visitor center, though.
 Navigating the maze of alleyways can be a challenge if you’ve never been there.

 As mentioned before, Stradun is the main street in the Old Town.
 It’s the widest street and lined with several interesting historic buildings, in addition to numerous souvenir shops, coffee places, bars, and restaurants.
 It’s impossible to miss the highlights on this street.

 Near the Pile Gate, which is where you’ll most likely enter the Old Town through the City Walls, you can fill up your water bottle at the iconic Large Onofrio’s Fountain.
 Across from this fountain lies the Franciscan Monastery and Museum.
 As you stroll your way to the other end of Stradun, you’ll find the Synagogue Museum, the Bell Tower, Sponza Palace, and the Dubrovnik City Hall, all noteworthy buildings.

 Turning right at the end of Stradun, you will pass the imposing Cathedral of the Assumption of the Virgin and the wonderful Rector’s Palace, which dates from the 15th century.
-Also make sure to walk to the Old Port area, where small fishing boats bob scenically on the water.
+Make sure to walk to the Old Port area, where small fishing boats bob scenically on the water.

 The Old Town of Dubrovnik is packed with attractions, yet it’s possible to see it all in one afternoon.
 Feel free to visit any place you like, spending as much time in them as you please.
 When you pick up your map at the visitor center, located just outside the Pile Gate, you can always ask for more information about specific attractions.